LinkedIn: Personal branding

 In October 2012, LinkedIn launched the LinkedIn Influencers program, which features global thought leaders who share their professional insights with LinkedIn's members.
 As of May 2016, there are 750+ Influencers.
 The program is invite-only and features leaders from a range of industries, including Richard Branson, Narendra Modi, Arianna Huffington, Greg McKeown, Rahm Emanuel, Jamie Dimon, Martha Stewart, Deepak Chopra, Jack Welch, and Bill Gates.

+LinkedIn further supports personal branding through interactive features that encourage ongoing engagement and credibility building.
+Users can share posts, write articles, and interact with content to demonstrate expertise and remain visible within their networks.
+Features such as endorsements and written recommendations allow connections to validate a user’s skills and professional reputation, adding a layer of social proof to their profile.
+Additionally, LinkedIn provides analytics that show profile views and content engagement, helping users better understand how they are perceived and refine their personal brand over time.